YouTube Revenue Calculator

 Why does Q4 pay more for YouTube ads?

-Disclaimer: These are estimates based on industry averages.
-Actual YouTube earnings vary significantly based on audience demographics, video topics, seasonality, and many other factors.
-YouTube takes 45% of ad revenue.
-You must have 1,000 subscribers and 4,000 watch hours to monetize.
+These are estimates based on industry averages.
+Actual YouTube earnings vary by audience demographics, video topic, seasonality, monetization eligibility, and platform policy.